harpur/Bombus/README.md

 vcf-merge out.nsyn.recode.vcf.gz out.nsyn.recode.vcf.gz | bgzip -c > /vcf/bombus.vcf.gz
 </code></pre>

 CreateMK.r builds an MK table from this merged VCF and it's corresponding SNPEFF txt output.
-It then compiles the MK table into a table for SNIPRE
+It then compiles the MK table (MK.snipre) into a table for SnIPRE

-SNIPRE is then run with THIS SCRIPT (SNIPRE.R on my desktop).
+SNIPRE is then run with SNIPRE.R
+<pre><code>
+Rscript SNIPRE.R "MK.snipre"
+</code></pre>

+Empirical SnIPRE results output in .csv file ending in ".ebresults" and Bayesian output in .csv ending in ".bayesianresults"

 #####Conversions
 For conversion between versions of the genome, orthologs, and gene names consult /GFF/ .
 We used BLAST best matches for conversion between genomes and for Fly "orthologs".
 For honey bee orthologs, we used a reciprocal best blast.